LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 - Length of the 3rd-party NLU domain name should not exceed 64 characters.
 (Watson limitation)
 - Each domain can only support one language, which is specified on the Domain Settings page.
-- LivePerson does not support pulling existing models from IBM Watson and Google Dialogflow into Intent Builder; only model push is supported.
+- LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson and Google Dialogflow.
+Only model "push" is supported; this is accomplished by training the model in Intent Builder.

 ### Connect a 3rd-party NLU engine

 #### Step 1: Enable 3rd-party NLU support

-Contact your account administrator to enable your account for 3rd-party NLU support.
+Contact your LivePerson account administrator to enable your account for 3rd-party NLU support.

-Once 3rd-party NLU support is enabled, you can start creating domains (with 3rd-party NLU).
+Once this is done, you can start creating domains with 3rd-party NLU.

 #### Step 2: Sign up and get the API keys